 Wind Resistance Requirements for Raleigh Roof Replacement

-While Wake County isn’t in the coastal high-wind zone, Raleigh energy standards and building codes still require roofing materials and installation methods that can withstand significant wind events.
-The design wind speed for Raleigh (Risk Category II structures) is 110-120 mph according to current ASCE 7 standards, reflecting our region’s exposure to tropical storm remnants, severe thunderstorms, and occasional tornadoes.
+While Wake County isn’t in the coastal high-wind zone, Wake County building codes still require roofing materials and installation methods that can withstand significant wind events.
+The ultimate design wind speed for the inland Raleigh/Triangle area (Risk Category II structures) is roughly 90–110 mph under ASCE 7-16, reflecting our region’s exposure to tropical storm remnants, severe thunderstorms, and occasional tornadoes.

 Shingle Classification and Wind Rating Requirements

-Under the current North Carolina Residential Code, asphalt shingles for roof replacement in Raleigh NC must be tested in accordance with ASTM D7158 and meet the classification requirements for the applicable design wind speed.
-For most Raleigh homes, this means Class H shingles (rated for 150 mph) or Class G shingles (rated for 120 mph) at a minimum.
+Under the North Carolina Residential Code, asphalt shingles for roof replacement in Raleigh NC must be tested in accordance with ASTM D7158 and carry the classification appropriate to the applicable design wind speed.
+In practice we default to Class G (rated 120 mph) or Class H (rated 150 mph) shingles on Raleigh homes — both comfortably exceed the local design wind speed, and the margin is cheap insurance in a region that sees tropical remnants.

-Fastener requirements have also been enhanced under the Wake County building codes.
+Fasteners are specified in detail under the NC Residential Code as well.
 Roofing nails must be galvanized steel, stainless steel, aluminum, or copper, with a minimum 12-gauge shank and 3/8-inch diameter head.
-Proper nail placement and quantity are critical for wind resistance—your roofing contractor should follow manufacturer specifications and code requirements precisely.
+Proper nail placement and quantity are critical for wind resistance — your roofing contractor should follow manufacturer specifications and code requirements precisely.

-Meeting the new Raleigh energy standards doesn’t mean sacrificing aesthetics or breaking your budget.
-Several roofing materials and systems can help your home exceed code requirements while providing long-term energy savings:
+Improving your home’s efficiency during a re-roof doesn’t mean sacrificing aesthetics or breaking your budget.
+Several roofing materials and systems can help your home exceed code minimums while providing long-term energy savings:

 Architectural Asphalt Shingles